 So Bad, It's Good: Depending on who you ask, this game could be considered this.
 The glitches are so hilariously broken and a lot of features are left so unfinished that a lot of fun can be had playing around with them.

 Squick: A certain cutscene from the Last Episode.
 In order to resurrect Sonic, Elise gives him an Emerald-powered kiss.
 This scene was made squicky by the fact that she, a human, kissed a hedgehog, who also happened to be dead.
 This moment still leaves a bad taste in peoples' mouths and put a severe damper on the Interspecies Romance trope for a while.

 It doesn't help that a quirk in the game's ring-dropping mechanics can result in the fight getting stuck in an infinite loop that's only escapable via restarting* Which means the player either has to forfeit a life anyway or wait through the same exact loading screens prior to the fight.

 The "Test of Courage" from Sonic's Episode is also an example of sorts.
 It wouldn't be bad if losing didn't mean you had to go through four loading screens just to try again.
 And since you don't get any rings...

 Taking her backstory into account, Princess Elise.
 The past reveals that the Duke of Soleanna sealed Iblis inside of her when she was just a little girl and told her that she shouldn't cry or else the world will be destroyed.
-Although her character arc involves her opening up and being more expressive, it's never shown how much this act of bottling up her sadness and other emotions affected her, instead focusing on her being a Living MacGuffin and having an apparent crush on Sonic.
+Although her character arc involves her opening up and being more expressive, it's never shown how much this act of bottling up her sadness and likely her other emotions affected her; instead the plot focuses on her being a Living MacGuffin and having an apparent crush on Sonic.